-Welcome to St. Mary's Orthodox Church in Iron Mountain, MI!
+Welcome to St. Mary's Orthodox Church in Iron Mountain!

 10:00am Divine Liturgy

 The celebration of the Synaxis of the Rostov and Yaroslav Saints on May 23 was established by resolution of His Holiness Patriarch Alexis I (+ 1970) and the Holy Synod of the Russian Orthodox Church, on March 10, 1964.
 Archimandrite Abraham the Wonderworker (October 29, 1073-1077) Prince Basil (+…

 Saint Euphrosynē, Abbess of Polotsk, was named Predslava in the world, and was the daughter of Prince George Vseslavich.
 From her childhood she was noted for her love of prayer and book learning.
 After turning down a proposal of marriage, Predslava received monastic tonsure with the name…

 The Venerable Michael lived in the ninth century, and was from the city of Edessa in Mesopotamia, the son of Christian parents.
 After their death he distributed his inheritance to the poor, then went to Jerusalem to venerate the Holy Places.
 The Holy Land at that time was under Moslem rule.…

 Saint Damiane (in the world King Demetre I) was the son of Holy King Davit the Restorer.
 King Davit proclaimed his son co-ruler of Georgia and crowned him with his own hands.
 He declared that his son Demetre, through his wisdom, chastity, bravery, and handsome appearance, would rule Georgia better…

 The name of this Icon is derived from a poem to the Mother of God which was composed by Saint Damiane (King Demetre I before his monastic tonsure): "You are a vineyard newly-blossomed...."
 Similar imagery may be found in other liturgical texts, such as the Theotokion of the Third Hour: (Tone 6)…